Seemor

 Location Insights

-Area: Residential Upper East Side corridor with neighborhood foot traffic; low-key, local vibe over flashy destination dining.
+Area vibe: Residential Upper East Side corridor with neighborhood foot traffic; low-key, local vibe over flashy destination dining.

 Safety: Generally safe, well-lit residential/commercial mix with steady evening foot traffic.

-Nearby: Near York Ave bars, bodegas for BYOB, and side-street retail; not a tourist corridor.
+What's nearby: Near York Ave bars, bodegas for BYOB, and side-street retail; not a tourist corridor.

 Opening Hours